Frequently Asked Questions

 We would think that requiring three previous projects of the same size as the present procurement would be an excessive experience requirement.
 And to insist on this as a condition of bidding would seem unreasonable.
 Our opinion would be that to require one project of similar size, successfully completed, with perhaps several more of smaller size would be sufficient to demonstrate that the offeror has the capability to perform your contract.
 In any case, we would advise you to be flexible about the number of past projects completed and their size.
 It may be virtually impossible, for example, for a supplier to have completed three projects of the size you are now procuring.
-(Reviewed: September 9, 2009)
+(Revised: May 2017)

 Is there a requirement that a request for financial statements be made of all proposing contractors (to be used to help determine financial responsibility) and be included in the RFP, or can they be requested prior to award from the selected contractor only?
 This is for a T&M master contract where prices are being considered as part of the evaluation criteria.

-The topic of Contractor Responsibility is covered in the Best Practices Procurement Manual, Section 5.1 - Responsibility of Contractor.
+The topic of Contractor Responsibility is covered in the Best Practices Procurement Manual, Section 4.1 - Responsibility of Contractor.
 Any issue related to the determination of responsibility may be discussed with the apparent low bidder or winning offeror prior to award.
 Thus you may ask for financial statements from the apparent winning contractor after proposals have been evaluated.
 You need not request this information from all offerors in the RFP.
-The types of information that may prove useful in the responsibility determination are discussed in the BPPM section 5.1.3 - Obtaining Information for Determination of Responsibility.
+The types of information that may prove useful in the responsibility determination are discussed in the BPPM Section 4.1.
 All of this information may be obtained after proposals are evaluated and need not be included in the RFP.
-(Reviewed: September 9, 2009)
+(Revised: May 2017)